-Lithium is also prescribed for major depressive disorder as adjunct therapy, bipolar disorder without a history of mania, treatment of vascular headaches, and neutropenia.
+Lithium is also prescribed for major depressive disorder as an adjunct therapy, bipolar disorder without a history of mania, treatment of vascular headaches, and neutropenia.
 These are off-label uses, meaning they are not FDA-approved.
 Patients with rapid cycling and mixed state types of bipolar disorder generally do less well on lithium.

 The mechanism of action of lithium is not known.
 It is rapidly absorbed, has a small volume of distribution, and is excreted in the urine unchanged (there is no metabolism of lithium).

-The half-life of Lithium is 18 to 30 hours.
+The half-life of lithium is 18 to 30 hours.
 It has lower absorption on an empty stomach.

-Lithium should be tapered gradually over 3 months.
+Lithium should be tapered gradually over three months.
 Rapid discontinuation increases the risk of relapse.
 Certain medications increase serum lithium levels, including diuretics (especially thiazides), non-steroidal anti-inflammatory drugs like ibuprofen and COX-2 inhibitors, and angiotensin-converting enzyme inhibitors.
 Metronidazole raises lithium levels by decreasing its renal clearance.
 Carbamazepine, phenytoin, and methyldopa may increase the toxicity of lithium.

 Lithium can cause several adverse effects.
 Typically the side effects are dose-related.
 Notable side effects include:

 Some patients on haloperidol and lithium may develop an encephalopathic syndrome similar to neuroleptic malignant syndrome.

 Lithium is not recommended in patients with renal impairment.
 It is also not recommended in patients with cardiovascular disease.
 Lithium causes reversible T wave changes and can unmask Brugada syndrome.
 A cardiology consult is necessary if a patient experiences unexplained palpitations and syncope.
 It is also not advisable to consider lithium for treatment in children under 12 years of age.